isaacnmm/pestpolicy-hugo2XX/content/posts/prevent-paint-overspray/index.md

 ###  Step 3: Select Right Spray Tip and Nozzle

 Having the right spray tip helps minimize overspray action as it regulates the paint flow rate.
 A wide orifice spray tip is best for commercial paint application (wide area coverage).
 However, if used on smaller sections, the wide orifice tip causes paint overspray.
 For smaller area paint application, consider a tip with 1.
 00 mm or 1.
-4 mm orifice diameter.
+4mm orifice diameter.
 On the other hand, use 2.
-5 mm or 3.
+5mm or 3.

-0 mm orifice tip diameter for commercial spray application.
+0mm orifice tip diameter for commercial spray application.

 To determine the spray width of a particular tip, double the tip diameter e. g.
-2. 5 mm tip creates a 5 mm paint width and so forth.
+2. 5mm tip creates a 5mm paint width and so forth.

-###  Step 5: Choose Right Spray Equipment
+###  Step 5: Choose Right Spray Equipment - Sprayer
-- Sprayer

 When selecting a paint sprayer, consider the surface material under paint application an airless sprayer delivers a quality paint coat with minimal overspray.
 Moreover, airless sprayers are efficient and suitable for commercial spray painting.
 Small scale paint spraying should be done using medium size paint sprayer like Wagner or Fuji sprayer the sprayers come with guns and nozzles with minimal spray width that eliminate overspray.